surmon-china/vuniversal/fork_modules/vuniversal/lib/configs/scss/README.md

 # razzle-plugin-scss

-This package contains a plugin for using [SCSS/SASS](https://sass-lang.com/) with Razzle
+This package contains a plugin for using [SCSS/SASS](https://sass-lang.com/) with Vuniversal

-## Usage in Razzle Projects
+## Usage in Vuniversal Projects

 ```bash
 yarn add razzle-plugin-scss --dev